HemalathaRamanujam2022/mlops_temperature_prediction/README.md

 ## <ins>Temperature prediction in London</ins>
 This is an end to end project to implement a machine learning operations pipeline that predicts the mean temperature in London on a given date based on important weather parameters gathered by European Climate Assessment & Dataset project.
-This project is implemented using MLflow, Prefect, Jupyter Notebook, Flask, Evidently and Grafana.
-Amazon S3 is used as an artifact repository.
+This project is implemented using MLflow, Prefect, Amazon Web Services (EC2, S3, IAM), Docker, Jupyter Notebook, Flask, Docker, Evidently and Grafana.

 ## Description

 ### Problem
 The mean temperature at a location has a close connection to climate change and has a wide-ranging impact on the environment, society and global economies.
 The global mean temperatures have been steadily increasing due to the emission of green house gases.
 Human kind is increasingly exposed to extreme weather events like heatwaves, hurricanes and flooding.
 The rising sea levels can lead to habitat loss.
 Elevated temperatures worsen air quality thereby posing a serious health hazard to vulnerable populations.
 Increased temperatures have a profound effect on agricultural productivity and can lead to water scarcity stressing out the natutal and man made water resources.
 This project aims at creating models that can predict the mean temperature accurately such that proactive measures can be undertaken to maintain balance between environment, agricultural demands, energy management and health and safety areas.